Describe Source Manuscripts

 <title>The Captives</title>

-The Physical Description of a Manuscript
+Describe Physical Aspects of Your Manuscript

 <physDesc>